Samuel-Jonas/client-display-mqtt-esp/README.md

 >
 > 7. Write unit tests for your code.

-Briefly for my solution to be accordingly with the assessment requirements I've been assuming this:
+Briefly for my solution to be accordingly with the assessment steps I've been assuming this:

 * I'm using ESP32 DevKit V1 as the target hardware platform.